zonka-feedback/flutter-sdk/README.md

   }
 }
 ```
-# Survey Display Type Configuration
+# Survey Display Configuration options

-To configure the display type for the survey, use one of the following options:
+To configure the display type for the survey, use one of the following options with `displayType`:

 1. **popup**
    - Shows the survey as a popup in the center of the screen.